kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 After technical details are discussed, we can move to discussing other important aspects of the system.
-Listen carefully to the interviewer.
-She sees bottlenecks of our design and in her questions there will be hints what those bottlenecks are.
-And what can really help us here is the knowledge of different tradeoffs in system design.
-We just need to pick and apply a proper one.

 Today we covered a big topic.
 If you are still with me watching this video you should be proud of yourself.